University of Illinois Chicago

 From the South Take the Dan Ryan Expressway (I-90/94) and exit on Roosevelt Road (1200 south); go west on Roosevelt Road to Wood Street; then go north on Wood Street to the campus.

-East & south side of campus
+East and South side of campus

 Starting point Directions